2020 Transnistrian parliamentary election

 Parliamentary elections were held in Transnistria on 29 November 2020, alongside municipal elections.

 Electoral system

 The 33 seats of the Supreme Council are elected in single-member constituencies using first-past-the-post voting.

 Campaign

 Obnovlenie candidates ran unopposed in 22 of the 33 constituencies.

+Conduct

+The Russian daily newspaper Kommersant labelled the election as undemocratic and unrepresentative.
+According to Freedom House "Figures who oppose the local elites linked with Sheriff Enterprises are subject to intimidation and have been mostly silenced in recent years.
+The territory's persecuted opposition parties did not play a significant role in the 2020 legislative elections, which left the Supreme Council with no genuine opposition."
+There were also allegations of electoral fraud.

 Results

 Overall turnout was 27.79%, with the Camenca District reporting the highest turnout of 40.86%.

 Obnovlenie won 29 out of 33 seats in the Supreme Council, maintaining their status as a majority government.
-Four independent politicians were also elected, all of whom are said to be close to the company Sheriff.
+Four independent politicians were also elected, all of whom were said to be connected to Obnovlenie and Sheriff, the largest company in Transnistria.

 23,493 voted "against all" (20.6%).
+This was a visibly higher percentage than during the previous elections.